PeterShinners/comp/design/function.md

 parts of the module.
 * **Shape** Either a shape reference or an inline shape definition.
 This describes the type of data the function expects to work on.
-The fields this provides will be available from the `$in` scope, or by using its fields as undecorated field names inside the function.
+The fields this provides will be available from the `$in` scope, or by using it's fields as undecorated field names inside the function.
 * **Arguments** Is a secondary, optional shape definition that is used to provide arguments to the function.
-Arguments are introduced with the `arg` keyword followed by a shape (either inline or reference).
 Arguments are intended to control the way a function behaves, not the data it works on.
 Arguments can also define special block values which are like callbacks.
-The argument shape also controls what fields are visible in `$mod` and `$ctx` through automatic shape masking.
+The arguments are available in the `^arg` namespace, which is normally accessed through the `^` operator.
 * **Pure** The function can be preceded with a `!pure` statement to guarantee it has no side effects and executes deterministically.